Experienced legal counsel when patent infringement leads to litigation.

 At some point the products or processes of other companies will infringe your patent rights.
 Or, regardless of whether or not you own patents, others may assert that the conduct of your business conflicts with their patent rights.

 When your patent rights are violated, or when your business is threatened by the patent rights of others, DRM’s patent litigators have the technical, legal and project management skills required to achieve an efficient, strategic and cost-effective resolution.
-DRM’s patent litigators have technical experience in diverse areas such as: software, web-based systems and products, microelectronics, mechanical systems and medical devices.
+DRM’s patent attorneys have technical experience in diverse areas such as: software, web-based systems and products, microelectronics, mechanical systems and medical devices.
 This translates to efficiency for our clients because we can get up to speed quickly and efficiently in virtually any technical area.
 Our litigation team also includes patent prosecutors who have a deep understanding of patent office processes, post-grant proceedings, patent laws and rules, which allows us to quickly identify the most appropriate legal strategy to help clients achieve their business goals through the litigation process.

 To learn more about DRM’s patent litigation practice, please contact Thomas Kohler.